top of page

 #biblicalequality is the belief that the Bible teaches us that all people are equal before God.

-It does not mean we are the same or minimize differences between us.
-All genders have their identity first in Christ, yet maintain our differences.
-Believers have equal freedoms and responsibilities to use our gifts and obey our calling to the glory of God, regardless of gender.
+It does not mean we are the same or that our differences are minimized.
+Identifying yourself as being in Christ does not abolish your other identifiers; you may still be a wife, widow, grandfather, cancer survivor, leftie, a red-head or LGBTQ+.
+That's how God made you.
+Believers are different from one another but have equal rights and freedoms.
+We all have the responsibility to obey our individual calling.
 A close examination shows God's word does not place any limitations based on race, citizenship, class, gender, or orientation.
 The Bible mandates equality because God does not show favouritism (See Acts 10:34-35, Galatians 2:6, Gal.
 3:28, Colossians 3:11, Ephesians 2:19, 1 Corinthians 11:11-12, 1 Corinthians 12:13, 1 Peter 2:9, Romans 2:11, Romans 3:22, John 3:16-17, John 4:13).
 Equality is not equality if it doesn't include everyone.

 girl with shirt about love